 Balanced Budget: Although Vermont does not have a balanced budget statute, units of government cannot spend in excess of their authorized amounts, nor are they allowed to spend funds they do not have, even if appropriated.
 The Budget is categorized by functional areas of State government operations: General Government; Protection for Persons and Property; Human Services; Labor; General Education; Higher Education; Natural Resources; Commerce and Community Development; Transportation; Debt Service, and Other.
 Each functional category is then further segregated by department, individual line item, and fund.

 Fund Types: There are five major State funds: General Fund; Transportation Fund; Education Fund, Special Funds, and Global Commitment Fund; and a sixth major fund - Federal Funds.
-In addition there are other non-major funds (Capital Funds, Debt Service Funds), several Proprietary Funds (Enterprise Funds for business-like activities, and Internal Service Funds*), and Fiduciary Funds (Pension Fund, Other Post Employment Benefit Funds, and Trust Funds). *A tutorial is available on ISFs (coming soon).
+In addition there are other non-major funds (Capital Funds, Debt Service Funds), several Proprietary Funds (Enterprise Funds for business-like activities, and Internal Service Funds*), and Fiduciary Funds (Pension Fund, Other Post Employment Benefit Funds, and Trust Funds).
+A tutorial on ISFs is linked here.

 Performance Based Budget